prymitive/karma/docs/CONFIGURATION.md

   `omit` or `same-origin` if Alertmanager is configured to respond with `Access-Control-Allow-Origin: *`,
   [see docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSNotSupportingCredentials).
+- `healthcheck:visible` - enable this option if you want `healthcheck:filters`
+  alerts to be visible in karma UI.
+An alternative to enabling this option is to route healcheck alerts to alertmanager receiver that isn't visible using default karma filters.
 - `healthcheck:filters` - define healtchecks using alert filters.
 When set karma will search for alerts matching defined filters and show an error if it doesn't match anything.
 This can be used with a [Dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch)